What Your Food Cravings Are Trying to Tell You

 Learning to Read Your Body’s Signals

+Behind every craving, there is usually a signal- not always obvious, but rarely random.
 When you begin to recognize these patterns, your relationship with food starts to change.
 You no longer react automatically.
 You pause.
 You observe.
 You respond more consciously.
 And that shift matters more than any strict rule or temporary plan.

 Because long-term change does not come from control alone.
 It comes from understanding your body- and working with it, not against it.